-Work that involves planning and coordinating the installation, testing, operation, troubleshooting and maintenance of hardware, software systems and systems environment.
+Definition: Work that involves planning and coordinating the installation, testing, operation, troubleshooting, and maintenance of hardware, software systems, and systems environment.
 Includes defining or coordinating common processes or procedures to support IT operations.

-- Systems Administrator
+- Systems administrator

-- Operating System Administrator
+- Operating system administrator

-- Storage Administrator
+- Storage administrator

-- Email Administrator
+- Email administrator

-- Enterprise Document Management Administrator
+- Enterprise document management administrator

-- Identity/Access Management Administrator
+- Identity/Access management administrator

-- Data Center Operations
+- Data center operations

-- Print Manager
+- Print manager

-- Batch Scheduler
+- Batch scheduler

-IT WORKER IT USER Customizes, configures and extends content management tools used by web content producers.
-Develops, publishes and updates web content using content publishing tools, templates, and organization standards and best practices for content publishing.
-Analyze, plan, test and implement application configuration changes that include system control data affecting application behaviors, including behaviors that affect integration with other systems.
-Participate in testing: as a subject matter expert, functional testing and user acceptance testing.
-Designs and prototypes application.
-Create, maintain and implement source code for application or program.
-Business area point of contact for any upgrades or changes made and works with IT technical experts to evaluate potential impacts.
-Conduct testing: unit testing of application modules and their changes, integration testing of interaction of application modules and changes, as well as testing the interfaces between systems.
-Load testing and Regression tests.
-Respond to findings of tests (troubleshooting and repairing bugs).
+IT WORKER IT USER Customize, configure, and extend content management tools used by web content producers.
+Develops, publishes, and updates web content using content publishing tools, templates, and organization standards and best practices for content publishing.
+Analyze, plan, test, and implement application configuration changes that include system control data affecting application behaviors, including behaviors that affect integration with other systems.
+Participates in testing: as a subject matter expert, for functional testing, and for user acceptance testing.
+Design and prototype application.
+Create, maintain, and implement source code for application or program.
+Serves as business area point of contact for any upgrades or changes made and works with IT technical experts to evaluate potential impacts.
+Conduct testing: unit testing of application modules and their changes, integration testing of interaction of application modules and changes, and testing the interfaces between systems.
+Conduct load testing and regression tests.
+Respond to findings of tests (i.e., troubleshooting and repairing bugs).
 Provides technical training to end users.
-Develop, prepare and deploy system changes into technology environments (development, test, preproduction, production).
+Develop, prepare, and deploy system changes into technology environments (development, test, pre-production, production).
 As a SharePoint site owner, maintains and administers the SharePoint site assigned.
-Develop system administration automation, monitoring and event handling to identify and rapidly resolve faults in systems.
+Develop system administration automation, monitoring, and event handling to identify and rapidly resolve faults in systems.